 That was just the beginning of an interesting day.

-About 5km down the track Angelynn appeared with one of my shoes which I had apparently failed to attach to my pack properly.
+About 5km down the track Angelynn appeared with one of my shoes.
+I had apparently failed to attach to my pack properly.
 I walked almost all the way back to the hut before I found the other one.

-This meant that I only caught up with Angelynn and Silvan at the next hut and we began a long journey up the Round Hill Creek to the saddle.
+This meant that I only caught up with Angelynn and Silvan at the next hut.
+Then we began a long journey up the Round Hill Creek to the saddle.